Kaosumaru/graph-diff/README.md

 ### TODO

-v 0.0.1

-- show values of slots in unity graph

-later
+- fix ui issues
 - optionally add to PATH variable
 - create autopublish scripts
 - parse more complex unity graphs
 - add support for Amplify graphs
 - add possibility to publish it as a react webpage integrated with code review
+- show before vs after view